 The TruScreen device is currently the only opto-electrical real-time cervical screening system certified for use in multiple LMICs.

-The TruScreen device consists of a disposable Single Use Sensor (SUS), a Hand Held Device (HHD) and an Intelligent Cradle (IC) which work together to detect and identify cancerous and precancerous changes to the cervix.
+The TruScreen device consists of a disposable Single Use Sensor (SUS), a Handheld Device (HHD), and an Intelligent Cradle (IC) which works together to detect and identify cancerous and precancerous changes to the cervix.

 Firstly, a pen-like wand covered by a Single Use Sensor (SUS) is used to gently touch multiple spots on the cervix.
 The SUS contains a precision lens and electrodes which interfaces with the cervix.
 In doing so, it sends and picks up low level electrical and optical signals (14 readings per second) from the cervical tissue.

-The TruScreen Hand Held Device then acts as a microcomputer to analyse these signals and compares it to an integrated database of 2,000 patients drawn from a wide range of geographic and ethnic backgrounds with differing histological diagnoses.
-This analysis identifies the presence of abnormal (cancerous and pre-cancerous) cells in the cervix and provides physicians with real time results.
+The TruScreen Handheld Device then acts as a microcomputer to analyse these signals and compares them to an integrated database of 2,000 patients drawn from a wide range of geographic and ethnic backgrounds with differing histological diagnoses.
+This analysis identifies the presence of abnormal (cancerous and pre-cancerous) cells in the cervix and provides physicians with real-time results.

 The TruScreen device has been tested extensively in numerous studies around the world.
 Clinical studies have shown its performance is equal to, or better than, high-quality cytology tests.

 The TruScreen device has been found to be twice as sensitive as the Pap test and significantly more sensitive than HPV DNA testing at defining high-grade cervical lesions in a real-world LMIC setting.
 Instant reporting also eliminates delays associated with transporting samples to laboratories for analysis, thus avoiding the risk of losing patient contact.

 Unlike cytology-based screening which require laboratory infrastructure and involve high resource costs, the TruScreen device can be used effectively by medical or paramedical staff, with minimal training.